genderkit/genderkit/_articles/anastrozole.md

 ---
 title: Anastrozole
 weighting: 4
+feature:
+  image: /assets/images/articles/anastrozole.jpg
+  caption: "A diagram of the chemical structure of anastrozole"
 ---

 The human body naturally converts excess testosterone into oestrogen.
 Anastrozole works by stopping "aromatase", a chemical that the body uses as part of this process.
 Taking anastrozole can reduce the amount of oestrogen in your body.